noynaert/act311spring2019/Unit_03_--_AJAX/330_RepriseAndReview.md

 ## GET method

-GET is an html "verb" that is used to specify what informatoin is to be retreived from a url
+GET is an http "verb" that is used to specify what information is to be retreived from a url.

-GET data is embedded in the url itself
+GET data is embedded in the url itself.

 ### Symbols
 * ?
 Starts the argument list